Disc0rdantMel0dy/Krabby_Patty/readme.md

 ## Acknowledgements and Further Reading
 This content would not have been possible without many folks along the way who helped me with my maldev journey.
 Its far too many to list so thank you all.

-The slideware presented in this talk is also inside the repo in pptx (with presentation notes) or in PDF format.
+The slideware presented in this talk is also inside the repo in PPTX (with presentation notes) or in PDF format.